Hawxy/Discord.Addons.Hosting/README.md

 - Services that run on a timer should either use the above pattern to start the timer, or an implementation of [BackgroundService](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice)

-- Services with complex startup & shutdown activities should implement `IHostedService`.
+- Services with complex startup & shutdown activities should implement `IHostedService` directly.

-### Examples

-Fully working examples are available [here](https://github.com/Hawxy/Discord.Addons.Hosting/tree/master/Samples)

-If you want something more advanced, one of my bots CitizenEnforcer uses this extension.
-You can find it [here](https://github.com/Hawxy/CitizenEnforcer)

 ### Serilog